-2 Peter 1:10, "Therefore, brethren, be the more zealous to confirm your call and election, for if you do this you will never fall; so there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior, Jesus Christ.49"
+2 Peter 1:10, "Therefore, brethren, be the more zealous to confirm your call and election, for if you do this you will never fall; so there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior, Jesus Christ."

-14. How does Piper explain the fact that some professing believers do in fact fall away from Christ?
-What happens to those who fall away?

-15. Record any remaining questions or objections you may have.
+- 14. How does Piper explain the fact that some professing believers do in fact fall away from Christ?
+What happens to those who fall away? - ANSWER.
+Piper argues that such professing believers demonstrate by their falling away that they were never truly born again.
+Those who fall away in this manner do not inherit the kingdom of God. - 15.
+Record any remaining questions or objections you may have. - ANSWER.
+Answers will vary.

-49 John Piper, "What We Believe About the Five Points of Calvinism," an online article at the Desiring God website (www.desiringgod.org).
+John Piper, "What We Believe About the Five Points of Calvinism," an online article at the Desiring God website (www.desiringgod.org).